gabotaco/WealthyWumpus/README.md

 ## Buying Houses

-In order to buy a house you have to own all properties in a color group.
+In order to buy a house, you have to own all properties in a color group.
 Once that is done houses must be built evenly across all color groups that you own.
-Reacting with the 🏠 or doing `!house` will find the cheapest eligable property and build a house.
+Reacting with the 🏠 or doing `!house` will find the cheapest eligible property and build a house.

 ## Selling Property

 To offer property to another player you must sell all houses in that color group (it will tell you if you need to).
 To sell houses do `!sell [property]` (you don't need to specify a person or amount).
 Once there are no more houses on that color group you can do `!sell [property] [person] [amount]` to offer it to another player.
 When you offer to the player the bot will notify them and the player can react with ✔ to accept it and pay you for it or ✖ to deny it.
-They must deny it before they can recieve another offer.
+They must deny it before they can receive another offer.

 # Screenshots